Srini-5303/JobMatch/README.md

 - **Skill Filtering:** Only technical skills are analyzed (benefits, salary, etc. are excluded)
 - **Job Board Filtering:** All job aggregator sites are filtered out automatically
 - **Score Variance:** LLM probabilistic nature may cause ±3-5 point variations (expected behavior)
+- **PDF Parsing:** PDF uploads extract all text content.
+Some formatting (tables, columns) may be simplified, but all text is preserved for analysis

 ## 🎯 Assessment Deliverables